 Freshwater fishing is divided into five common types.
 These categories vary based on the water body and the kind of fish one wants to catch.
 As a novice, any of these freshwater fishing methods can work for you depending on your skill level and the equipment you have ready.

 - Lake fishing—lakes are the most popular freshwater body sources.
-Lake fishing is strongly recommended for beginners as lakes are small enough to allow for easy identification of the fishes.
+Lake fishing is strongly recommended for beginners as lakes are small enough to allow for easy identification of the fish.

 - Lake-and-pond fishing—these freshwater structures have limited water and the fish inside can be easily controlled.

 - Pond fishing—ponds as well make good freshwater fishing spots.
-Ponds have limited spacing and water, and the fishes inside can be controlled with ease.
+Ponds have limited spacing and water, and the fish inside can be controlled with ease.

 - Flowages and reservoirs—fishing in these freshwater spots require you get permission from the responsible bodies.
 There are only one or two fish species in these bodies hence the strict guidelines.